firi/appengine-afterburner/README.md

 if you do not need extremely high throughput.

-Afterburner contains a basic BigQuery client where that same streaming insert takes less than 100ms, using the builtin App Engine services for authentication and the BigQuery REST API.
+Afterburner contains a basic BigQuery client where that same streaming insert takes around 50ms, using the builtin App Engine services for authentication and the BigQuery REST API.

 The client focuses on simplicity and can be used to insert data and perform